astampoulis/makam-paper-funpearl/makamcode/03-stlc.md

 ADVISOR.
-Yes, functions at the meta level are parametric, so they correspond exactly to single-variable binding -- they cannot perform any computation such as pattern matching on their argument and thus we do not have to worry about exotic terms.
+Yes, functions at the meta level are parametric, so they correspond exactly to single-variable binding -- they cannot perform any computation such as pattern matching on their arguments and thus we do not have to worry about exotic terms.
 So this works fine for Church-style lambdas:

 \importantCodeblock{}